aarondls/motor-position-control/README.md

 # Brushless motor position control

-This is a beginners guide to motor position control using the [ODrive motor controller](https://github.com/madcowswe/ODrive) and the [AMS AS5047](https://ams.com/as5047p) magnetic encoder.
+This is a beginners guide to motor position control using the [ODrive motor controller](https://github.com/madcowswe/ODrive) meant to be a great first-read.

 ODrive has its own great documentation page and getting started guide, but I found it easy to get lost in the plethora of information as a beginner.
-The AS5047 rotary position sensor is also a popular choice for motor encoders, and I found guides specifically on its usage with ODrive to be unfriendly to beginners.

 Based from my experiences and struggles, I was inspired to create a guide meant for users who have zero experience with ODrive and encoders in general.
-The guide also goes into detail on how to interface the AS5047 encoder and ODrive, a popular set-up I imagine most beginners would follow.
+The guide goes into detail on how set-up the ODrive board, how to interface it with an encoder through ABI, and how to tune the control loop.

 ## Prerequisites